 The Top Tax Benefits of Homeownership

 Hello, Tax Season.
 We’re back, as we are every year.
-Now that we’ve passed through the gauntlet of April 14 (which landed on April 15 this year), it’s time to talk about all the ways we can pay fewer taxes next year as we assess what we currently owe on our taxes, or—if
+Though we’ve yet to pass through the gauntlet of April 14, it’s time to talk about all the ways we can pay fewer taxes next year as we assess what we currently owe on our taxes, or—if

-So, maybe you finally bought a house this year and you had the chance to write off the standard home related expenses already.
+Maybe you finally bought a house this year and you’ll have the chance to write off the standard home-related expenses.
 Is that you?
 Well done, it’s kind of satisfying to hit all those #adulting milestones.

 But if you haven’t made that major purchase yet and you’re thinking about taking the leap into the realm of homeownership over the next year, there are multiple reasons it can be a wise move when it comes to easing the pain of how much you